FileEditor97/Nohi-bot-server-status/README.md

 - Maintenance mode
 - (Possibly) Display other information about the server
 - Fix problem with image(graph) cutting off on mobile client
+- Option to toggle player data - time on server.
+Maybe change alltogether list to multiple collumns.

 ## src/config.json